 Robinhood's cost centers

-Robinhood crossed a turning point in 2024 by cutting total operating expenses 21% to $1.90 billion, a reduction critical to achieving net profitability.
+Robinhood continued to invest in growth in 2025, with total operating expenses rising 25% year-over-year to $2.38 billion, driven by marketing and growth investments and acquisition-related expenses.
 Cost discipline came through a series of restructuring moves, including a 23% workforce reduction in August 2022 and broader post-IPO efficiency programs that pared back overhead while preserving growth initiatives.

 Technology and development (R&D)

-Technology and development remained Robinhood’s largest expense line at $818 million in 2024, a 2% increase from 2023.
-Spending covers the company’s cloud infrastructure, its roughly 2,300 engineers, and proprietary development efforts, including the Robinhood Layer 2 blockchain.
+Technology and development remained Robinhood's largest expense line, growing approximately 10% in 2025 while revenue grew 52%—demonstrating significant operating leverage.
+Spending covers the company's cloud infrastructure, its roughly 2,300 engineers, and proprietary development efforts, including the Robinhood Layer 2 blockchain.

 Robinhood has built a blockchain layer to support its crypto services